danvk/catskills/README.md

     - [ ] Mention 2013 hiker's blog
     - [ ] Mention my interest in birding
     - [ ] Link to Catskill 3500 Club organized hikes
+    - [ ] Reconstruct how I got interested in this
   - [ ] Make an RSS feed

 - Data collection